Book Review: The Modern History of Italian Wine

-Most of the big themes are here too, though I’m disappointed that Franciacorta, (Italy’s only sparkling wine region that can rival Champagne), seems largely overlooked – a plea for more depth in the next edition.
+Most of the big themes are here.
+I’m disappointed that Franciacorta seems largely overlooked – a plea for more depth in the next edition.
 It may only be small, but for me, it encapsulates the revolution in microcosm.

 I was particularly pleased to see Burton Anderson (my Italian wine-writing hero, often imitated, never surpassed) credited as the first to shine a light on Italian wines.
 Nowadays, Italian wine has no lack of wine-writing friends (erm, including me), yet once it had none.